The Hayseeds: Production

+The movie was part financed by the theatrical firm JC Williamsons, who loaned many of their regular actors and crew to the film.
+Frank Tait, managing director of Williamsons, said "We have had films in mind for some time.
+The Hayseeds will give us some definite experience to work on.
+With so many players available to us and plays of which we hold the rights, we regard film-making as a definite adjunct to our business."

+Filming commenced in July 1933.
+That month Kellaway said "I was handed the script this morning for 'Hayseeds.'
+It all seems very confusing to me; it is so disjointed.
+Evidently, the producer has a lot to do."

-The movie was shot at Cinesound's studios in Rushcutter's Bay in August and September 1933, with location work near Pymble.
+Some of the scenes were shot at Cinesound's studios in Rushcutter's Bay in August and September 1933, with location work near Pymble.
 Many of the cast, including Kellaway, John Moore and Shirley Dale, were appearing in the play Music in the Air during filming.

-The movie was a semi musical with a number of songs and dance sequences.
+The movie included several songs and dance sequences.
 The latter were produced by Richard White, who ran a dance academy in Sydney.

 Cecil Kellaway's son, Brian, made his film debut alongside his father.

 Director

-There is some debate as to the true director of the film.
-While some sources say that Beaumont Smith both scripted and directed the picture, Smith himself announced that Raymond Longford would direct the picture, and newspapers of the era also gave the credit to Longford.
+In July 1933, Beaumont Smith announced that Raymond Longford would direct the picture, and some newspapers of the era also gave the credit to Longford.
+However, in the end Smith directed it himself.
+Longford was credited as an Associate Director.